Working to Stop Trash at the Source!

 In 2017, Friends of Little Hunting Creek teamed up with Friends of Accotink Creek, the Sierra Club, Clean Water Action, Arlingtonians for a Clean Environment, Fairfax 350, and other groups to form the Northern Virginia Trash Action Work Force

 After first talking, writing, and trying to engage with polite requests, we demonstrated at the headquarters of the International Bottled Water Association, which lobbies against bottle deposits and other laws and policies that might reduce bottle container litter.
 They had successfully lobbied the Trump administration in 2017 to drop a ban on the sale of water in disposable bottles in national parks.

 Just what the country needs!
 More water bottle litter in its national parks.

-We brought just a few of the water bottles cleanup volunteers had collected from Little Hunting Creek and Accotink Creek, to show IBWA how their product ends up.
-If they won't come to a cleanup, we'll bring a cleanup to them.
+We brought a few of the water bottles volunteers had collected from Little Hunting Creek and Accotink Creek that spring, to show IBWA how their product ends up.
+Since they wouldn't come to a cleanup, we brought a cleanup to them.

 We had so much fun we demonstrated again at the IBWA for Halloween.
 We held a Walk to the River in Alexandria, and organized a demonstration at Nestles in 2018.
 To its credit, however, Nestles has dropped its opposition to bottle deposit laws, and followed up by meeting with us.
 They appear far more serious than most about trying to implement real environmental change in their practices.